jzgdev/4bars/README.md

 - ClyphX Pro (commercial version)
 - sendmidi receivemidi (for stubborn program changes of vst devices)
 - gzip (for extracting of ableton project files)
+- Mac OS X (not tested on any other platform at the moment)

 ## Help
 Join "Abletonists" Slack channel.
 Immediate invitation at: https://abletonists.4bars.media